viponcio/client-portal/README.md

 My portal has a clean interface, minimalist design and user focused needs, what I develop work as a prototype because it doesn't has all the functionality developed.
 All the pages follow the Jakob Nielsen's 10 general principles for interaction design.

+You can test it with email:jane@jane.com password: JJm.98

 Home page: https://bfbcac28-3063-4dbf-9631-8d2d8d3ad868.weweb-preview.io/

 Login: https://bfbcac28-3063-4dbf-9631-8d2d8d3ad868.weweb-preview.io/login/

 Sign up: https://bfbcac28-3063-4dbf-9631-8d2d8d3ad868.weweb-preview.io/signup/
 ## Installation
 1. Navigate to the WeWeb plugin marketplace